ivnsch/rust_android_ios/README.md

 ![logos](img/logos_.png)

 This is an example that shows how to communicate with a shared Rust library from an Android and iOS app.
-The idea is to be able to share domain logic & most services (networking, database, bluetooth, etc.) with Rust and use the native SDKs for presentation and platform specific services.
+The idea is to be able to share domain logic & most services (networking, database, bluetooth, etc.) using Rust and use the native SDKs for presentation and platform specific services.

 # Supported